pbolduc/packer-hyperv/README.md

         }
     ]

+Current version of the hyper-v builder **requires that the VM be shutdown after the install/build phase is complete**.
+The *zzzz-shutdown.bat* script in the example above does this.
+When the virtual machine is started, the communicator must be available for provisioning stage.

 ~~Additionally, as indicated above, if you obtain a windows license, you can specify the product key within your .json configuration and the plugin will register your copy of windows.~~

 Note: The plugin has to be run on a Windows workstation 8.1 or higher and must have hyper-v enabled.

-Additional Examples can be found on my fork of [Box Cutter Windows VM](https://github.com/pbolduc/windows-vm) repository.
+Examples can be found on my fork of [Box Cutter Windows VM](https://github.com/pbolduc/windows-vm) repository.

 # Configuration Reference